-Healthy teeth are strong teeth, and it is your enamel that acts as a protective layer wrapped around your teeth.
-Enamel shields your precious teeth and nerves, keeping decay and pain at bay, and if it’s not looked after properly, problems can soon arise.
-There’s plenty you can do to strengthen enamel and keep your smile healthy.
-You might wonder, ‘how can I strengthen my teeth’?
-It’s all down to good routines and good habits.
+Healthy teeth are strong teeth, and their protective enamel layer is what keeps them strong.
+Enamel shields your precious teeth and nerves, keeping decay and pain at bay, and if it’s not looked after properly, problems with weak teeth and hypersensitivity can soon arise.
+Find out how to strengthen teeth, build up tooth enamel mineral and protect your pearly whites from enamel erosion here: it’s all down to good routines and good habits.

-Before looking at ways to strengthen enamel, let’s rewind and identify the potential causes and symptoms of weakened teeth:
+Before looking at how to strengthen tooth enamel, let’s rewind and identify the potential causes of weak teeth:

 - Enamel erosion: Our tooth enamel is under daily attack by acids found in common foods and drinks.
 This causes a loss of tooth enamel, exposing the level underneath called dentine, which could lead to pain, sensitivity and other oral care issues.

 - Sugary food and drink : Bacteria feed off sugar and create acid, which attacks teeth enamel.
 Fizzy drinks, sweets, fruit juice, and other high sugar products create an environment for plaque to develop which, if not attended to, can lead to cavities.

 - Daily wear and tear : Our teeth are always under stress, and if not looked after, this can cause enamel to deteriorate